bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

     git log --stat

-### How to see changes made before committing them using “diff” in Git:
+### How to see changes made before committing them using “diff " in Git:

 You can pass a file as a parameter to only see changes on a specific file.
 `git diff` shows only unstaged changes by default.